H1emu/h1emu-launcher/README.md

 ## H1EmuLauncher Tutorial

 1. Simply download the launcher installer and run it (accepting any UAC prompts).
-2. Set the directory of your game files using the textbox on the main page via the arrow button.
+2. Select the directory of your game files using the textbox on the main page via the arrow button.
-3. If you want to play on H1Emu verified servers, you must create an account at [H1Emu](https://h1emu.com) and retrieve your Account Key.
-Then, navigate to the **Settings > Account Key** page and paste your key into the textbox to save it.
+3. If you want to play on official H1Emu servers, you must navigate to the **Settings > Account Key** page and generate an Account Key.
+Then, join the official Discord server [here](https://discord.com/invite/h1emu) and, once verified, you may link your Account Key to your Discord account.
 You can now start playing by simply hitting the Play button!
+(You can retrieve your Account Key at anytime in the Discord server).
-5. If you want to connect to custom servers, select the **New Server...** button from the server selector drop down menu, input an IP address and a server name of your choice and hit Play.
+5. If you want to connect to custom servers, select the **New Server...** button from the server selector drop down menu, input the IP address and a server name of your choice, save it and hit Play.
 6. If you want to play Singleplayer, navigate to the **Settings > Game Files** page and click either the **Latest** or **Stable** server build.
 Then, from the server selector drop down menu, select **Singleplayer** and hit Play.
-7. If you need further assistance, don't hesitate to join the H1Emu Discord server for help at [H1Emu Discord](https://discord.gg/h1emu).
+7. If you need further assistance, don't hesitate to ask for help in the H1Emu Discord server!.

 **Note: Account Keys are only needed for official H1Emu servers.**